We’re well into the final quarter of 2020 and the pandemic is still here.

 If only they did this more often!

-Customers feel good when someone of authority takes the time to write to them – especially if it’s from their favourite brands.
+Customers feel good when someone of authority takes the time to write to them – especially if it’s from their favourite stores and brands.

 Be honest and let customers know your situation and let them know how you’re coping.